Daniel-IRYIVUZE/Containerizing-a-Web-Application/README.md

 docker pull diryivuze/containerizing_a_web_application:latest
 - Run the Docker container:
 docker run -p 8080:8080 diryivuze/containerizing_a_web_application:latest
-- Access the application at http://localhost:5173/ in your web browser.
+- Access the application at Local:  http://localhost:8080/ or  Network: http://172.17.0.2:8080/ in your web browser.
-OR:
-- If you wish to configure the Docker settings yourself, follow these steps:
+OR: If you wish to configure the Docker settings yourself, follow these steps:

 # Usage

-- Clone the Repository:
+# 1. Clone the Repository:

 git clone https://github.com/Daniel-IRYIVUZE/Containerizing-a-Web-Application.git

-- Navigate to the Project Directory:
+# 2. Navigate to the Project Directory:

-cd Containerizing-a-Web-Application
+cd Containerizing_a_Web_Application

-- Run the Configuration Script: Ensure Docker is installed on your system, And modify the config.sh to match your needs, then execute the following command:
+# 3. Run the Configuration Script:

+- Ensure Docker is installed on your system, And modify the config.sh to match your needs, then execute the following command:

-# For Linux Users
+> For Linux User

 sudo ./config.sh

-# For Windows PowerShell User
+> For Windows Users

+- with PowerShell terminal
 ./config.sh

 OR

+- with bash terminal
-bash config.sh
+config.sh

-> This script will automate Docker image building, container running, and other necessary configurations.
+" This script will automate Docker image building, container running, and other necessary configurations."

+# 4. Access the Application:

-- Access the Application: After Docker configuration, access the application at http://localhost:5173/ in your web browser.
+- After Docker configuration, access the application at  Local:  http://localhost:8080/ or  Network: http://172.17.0.2:8080/ in your web browser.

 # Note

-You must have installed Docker before running the configuration script.
+- You must have installed Docker before running the configuration script.

 # Configuration
 Your vite.config.js should resemble the following: